Warminster School: St Monica and St Denys

-The Rev. J. E. Philipps also founded the Community of St Denys; in addition to training women for work abroad, in 1890 the Anglican nuns of the community established St Monica's School for Girls, and until 1959 also ran the Orphanage of Pity.
+The Rev. J. E. Philipps also founded the Community of St. Denys; in addition to training women for work abroad, in 1890 the Anglican nuns of the community established St Monica's School for Girls, and until 1959 also ran the Orphanage of Pity.
 In September 1996, the St Denys building re-opened as a boarding house of Warminster School, for senior boys from Year 9 to the Upper Sixth.
 In September 2020, the school started a new diamond boarding system.
 St Denys was renamed St Monica's and is now the junior (Year 3 to Year 8) mixed boarding house.

-Preparatory School

-Warminster Preparatory School takes children from three to eleven years old and shares grounds and facilities with the senior school, which is for the age range eleven to eighteen.
-More than half the school is involved in music and about 120 pupils learn an instrument.
-A large number is engaged in dramatic activities.

 In media

 In 2015, the school was featured in the ITV documentary School Swap: The Class Divide.
 The two-part documentary featured Jo Ward, (headteacher of the state-funded Bemrose School, Derby) and three pupils undertaking an exchange with pupils at Warminster School to explore the differences between state and private education.